Blqtent/jackc/README.md

 A class name, variable name or subroutine name (identifiers) always begin with a letter or a `_` and next is composed of letters, `_` or digits.

-The indentifiers are case sensitive.
+The identifiers are case sensitive.

 `Name.jack` :
 ```